The Landau equation as a Gradient Flow: Recovering the full Landau equation as

 which proves the claim. \end{proof} Continuing, by EDCT~\ref{thm:EDCT}, we seek to establish the integral convergence of

 Finally, the integrand of the right-hand side has a majorant due to Lemma~\ref{lem:mombeps}

-Once again using Theorem~\ref{thm:desvillettes16} and Assumption \ref{itm:ass3}, we obtain that for a.e. $t\in(0,T)$ the right hand side belongs to $L_v^1(\Rthree)$.
+Once again, using Theorem~\ref{thm:desvillettes16} and Assumptions~\ref{itm:ass3} and~\ref{itm:ass2}, we obtain that for a.e. $t\in(0,T)$ the right hand side belongs to $L_v^1(\Rthree)$.
 Using Dominated Convergence theorem, we see that the integral converges.
 Tracing back the estimates, this takes care of the convergence of the term \textcircled{1} and establishes the convergence in~\eqref{eq:term11}.

 We note that the estimates in the previous subsections not only establish the a.e. pointwise convergence of~\eqref{eq:tedct}, but also the majorisation

 where

 by Lemma~\ref{lem:Jf}.
 Hence, using assumption~\ref{itm:ass3} and \eqref{eq:tedct} we can apply Lebesgue DCT to pass to the limit in the time integral and show the desired chain rule Claim~\ref{claim:fullchainrule}.